 4. Bulk Fermentation – 1:10 p.m. to 5:10 p.m.

-At 76-82ºF ambient temperature bulk fermentation should go for about 4 hours.
-Perform 3 sets of stretch and folds during bulk, spaced out by 30 minutes.Each set consists of 4 folds, one at the North, South, East and West sides.
-Wet your hands with a little water to prevent sticking and then lift up one side (North) of the dough with two hands.
-Stretch the dough up high enough just so that you can fold it completely over to the other side of the dough in the bowl.
-Rotate the bowl 180º and do the other side (South).
+Each set of stretches and folds consists of 4 folds: one each at the North, South, East, and West sides.
+Wet your hands with a little water to prevent sticking, and then lift one side (North) of the dough with two hands.
+Stretch the dough up high enough just so that you can fold it completely over to the other side of the dough.
+Rotate the bowl 180° and do the other side (South).
 Finish the other two sides (East and West) to complete the set.
-Let the dough rest 30 minutes, covered, between sets.
+Let the dough rest for 30 minutes, covered, between sets.

-5. Divide & Preshape – 5:15 p.m.
+5. Divide and preshape – 5:15 p.m.